Find the hidden APIs behind any website.Try it now

 2. Structured Data Extraction: If you need specific fields (like product prices or dates), use the /v1/extract endpoint to get JSON instead of markdown.

-3. Optimize Costs: Check the pricing page to see how to move from the Free tier to the Developer or Pro tiers for higher concurrency and lower credit costs.
+3. Optimize Costs: Check the pricing page to see how to top up your balance for higher concurrency and volume bonuses.

 4. Explore the Playground: Test different URLs and see the markdown output in real-time using the Ilmenite playground.